1/72 Hasegawa kit (cat.nr. 718)

 - Stage 2, fitting main wheel bay bulkhead B6

 Before fixing this bulkhead in place I temporarily attached the main landing gear legs (parts C7 and C8) with white (PVA) glue so I could verify alignment by measuring the distances between the wheel axles and the wing attachment points.

 After the bulkhead is firmly fixed I removed the landing gear again.

 - Stage 2, before joining the fuselage halves

-I cut two pieces of PVC tube (power cord insulator) and fitted those behind the holes for the horizontal stabilizers to act as receptors for the pivots, similar to the soft plastic bushes used for fitting model car wheels.
+I cut two pieces of flexible PVC tube (power cord insulator) and fitted those behind the holes for the horizontal stabilizers to act as receptors for the pivots, similar to the soft plastic bushes used for fitting model car wheels.
 This way the horizontal stabilizers remained adjustable and could be left off until painting was complete.

 - Stage 3, intake trunk construction

 The fuselage parts of the trunk (parts B14 and B15) didn't fit too well, so I fitted these to the lower fuselage first, made them fit flush with the lower fuselage, filled any gaps and then inserted the nose wheel bay and the intake trunk.